yeojz/otplib/README.md

 ### Browser Compatiblity

-`otplib-preset-browser` is a `umd` bundle with some node modules replaced to reduce the browser size.
+`@otplib/preset-browser` is a `umd` bundle with some node modules replaced to reduce the browser size.

 The following defaults have been used: